Queenstown – Guide for Backpackers

 Adrenaline Activities in Queenstown

-Just to list a few activities, you can do: skydiving, jet boating, white water rafting, canyon swing, climbing, canyoning and paragliding.
+Just to list a few activities, you can do include skydiving, jet boating, white water rafting, canyon swing, climbing, canyoning and paragliding.
 We list our favourites in 10 Queenstown Must-Dos.

 A popular activity in spring and summer is mountain biking.
 You can hire a bike and take the Skyline Gondola to some quality biking trails or go to Rabbit Ridge Bike Resort.